GoogleCloudPlatform/python-docs-samples/auth/downscoping/README.md

 ## Running the samples

 1. Your environment must be setup with [authentication information](https://developers.google.com/identity/protocols/application-default-credentials#howtheywork).
-If you're running on Compute Engine, this is already setup.
+If you're running on Cloud Shell or Compute Engine, this is already setup.
 You can also use `gcloud auth application-default login`.

 2. Install dependencies from `requirements.txt`